hubverse-org/hubDocs/docs/source/format/intro-data-formats.md

 Task ID variables can be thought of as columns of a tabular representation in a model output file, where a combination of values of task ID variables would uniquely define a row of data.

 In our running Example 1 above, the task ID variables are `target`, `location`, `origin_date`, and `horizon`.
 We note that some task ID variables are special in that they conceptually define a modeling "target" (these are referred to in the [tasks metadata](tasks-metadata) as a `target_key`).
 In this example, `target` is the target key.
-In other examples, more than one variable can serve as target keys together.
+In other examples, (such as Running Example 3) more than one variable can serve as target keys together.

 In general, there are no restrictions on what task ID variables may be named, however when appropriate, we suggest that Hubs adopt the following standard column names and definitions: